 Sample Appeal Letter

 What is Tyvaso?

-Tyvaso (treprostinil) is a prescription medicine used in adults to treat pulmonary arterial hypertension (PAH; WHO Group I), which is high blood pressure in the arteries of your lungs.
-Tyvaso can improve the ability to exercise.
-Your ability to exercise decreases 4 hours after taking Tyvaso.
-It is not known if Tyvaso is safe and effective in children under 18 years of age.
+- Pulmonary arterial hypertension (PAH; WHO Group 1), which is high blood pressure in the arteries of your lungs.
+TYVASO can improve the ability to exercise.
+Your ability to exercise decreases 4 hours after taking TYVASO.
+It is not known if TYVASO is safe and effective in children under 18 years of age.

 IMPORTANT SAFETY INFORMATION

 Before you take Tyvaso, tell your healthcare provider about all of your medical conditions, including if you: